How to avoid fake and dangerous products

 It can be tricky to work out whether a product is safe or not before you buy it – often here at Which? we don’t know for sure until we’ve put it through a full lab test.
 However, we have seen patterns that mean we can offer some helpful, general advice, especially when you're buying a product with safety or security considerations.

-- Don’t go cheap – many of the dangerous safety issues we found were discovered on cheap products bought online.
+- Deals that look too good to be true, often are – many of the dangerous safety issues we found were discovered on cheap products bought online.
 It’s worth spending a little more for peace of mind.

 - Stick to known brands – the majority of problems we’ve found come from unknown brands, or unbranded products.